utoni/nDPId/README.md

 * `nDPIsrvd`:

     * create and manage an "incoming" UNIX-socket (ref [1] above), to fetch data from a local `nDPId`;
-    * apply a filtering logic to received data to select "flow_event_id" related JSONs;
+    * apply a buffering logic to received data;
     * create and manage an "outgoing" UNIX or TCP socket (ref [2] above) to relay matched events to connected clients